MayankVatsa-source/MayankVatsa-source.github.io/README.md

 I used Cyclistic’s historical trip data to analyze and identify trends by downloading the previous 12 months(September 2023 to August 2024) of Cyclistic trip data [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
-(Note: The datasets have a different name because Cyclistic is a fictional company.
-For the purposes of this case study, the datasets are appropriate and will enable you to answer the business questions.
-The data has been made available by Motivate International Inc. under this license.)
 This is public data that can be used to explore how different customer types are using Cyclistic bikes.

+##Brief introduction of the company

 Cyclistic is a fictional bike sharing program which features more than 5,800 bikes and 600 docking stations.
 It offers reclining bikes, hand tricycles, and cargo bikes, making it more inclusive to people with disabilities and riders who can't use a standard two-wheeled bike.
 It was founded in 2016 and has grown tremendously into a fleet of bicycles that are geotracked and locked into a network of 692 stations across Chicago.
 The bikes can be unlocked from one station and returned to any other station in the system anytime.
 Previously, Cyclistic's marketing strategy tried to build the general awareness and appeal to broad consumers.
 It has flexible pricing plans: single-ride passes, full-day passes, and annual memberships.
 Those who purchase single-ride or full-day passes are referred to as casual riders while those who purchase annual memberships are Cyclistic members.